sighupio/fury-kubernetes-opa/katalog/gatekeeper/gpm/README.md

 kubectl apply -k .
 ```

 By default, this will create a deployment and a service both with the name `gatekeper-policy-manager` in the `gatekeeper-system` namespace.
-We invite you to take a look into the `kustomization.yaml` file to do further configuration.
+We invite you to take a look at the `kustomization.yaml` file to do further customizations.

-We recommend you to create an ingress for the application, you can find a sample [here][gpm-ingress-ex]
+We recommend you create an ingress for the application, you can find a sample [here][gpm-ingress-ex]

 ## Configuration

 GPM is a stateless application, but it can be configured using environment variables.
-The possible configuration options are:
+The possible configurations are:

 | Env Var Name                      | Description                                                                                                      | Default                                  |
 |-----------------------------------|------------------------------------------------------------------------------------------------------------------|------------------------------------------|